jamie082/Grocery_API/README.md

 to fix the application context error: https://flask.palletsprojects.com/en/1.1.x/appcontext/

+brought my upon the link how to shorten a URL in python using message flashing using get_flashed_messaged()

 Found out about Redshift Driver and SQLTools Extension in Visual Studio code, good for the app.